A gift to your family, sparing them hard decisions at an emotional time.

 Becca Reichard has been with our funeral home since September, 2007.
 She is a lifelong resident of Jefferson City graduating from Jefferson City High School in 2001.

+Becca became a licensed funeral director in 2009.
 With a background in nursing, Becca’s caring nature and compassion is a tremendous help to the families we serve.
-She has taken her service to our families a step further by making pre need and aftercare a top priority.

 She and her husband, Mike, have one son, Foster.